-Learning and development is promoted within prospective adopter's homes, with aspirations for children and young people to achieve their optimal outcomes.
+Learning and development is promoted within foster homes.
 In accordance with their age, children and young people attend their education establishment, without interruption.
-Where a child or young person is excluded from their educational provision, there is arrangements in place to provide structured occupation during school hours.
+Where a child or young person is excluded from their educational provision, there are arrangements in place to provide structured occupation during school hours.